hamadalidev/foodics-laravel-task/README.md

 - One Ingredient has one Ingredient Stock
 - One Product has many Ingredients
 - One Order has many Order Items
-- One Orer Item has one Product
+- One Order Item has one Product

 ## Demo video link